hopchouinard/Claraforge/README.md

 ### Philosophy of Open Collaboration

-Claraverse embodies the principle of "Raise the Floor, Not Just the Ceiling."
+Claraforge embodies the principle of "Raise the Floor, Not Just the Ceiling."
 We believe in:

 - **Knowledge Sharing**: Making AI collaboration expertise accessible to everyone
 - **Community Building**: Growing a network of advanced AI practitioners